Sara Losh: Life and family

 Losh's papers were destroyed and none of her journals or drawings survive, but her life is described in Henry Lonsdale's The Worthies of Cumberland, published by Routledge in six volumes in 1867–1875.

 She was born at Woodside in Wreay, near Carlisle, at an unknown date probably in late 1785, as she was baptised on 6 January 1786.
 She was the eldest of four children of John Losh (1756–1814) and his wife Isabella (née Bonner).
 Her father owned land in Woodside and was a partner with his brother William Losh in an alkali factory at Walker on Tyneside, part of Losh, Wilson and Bell.

 One of her brothers died young and another had mental disabilities, so that Sara and her sister Katherine became joint heirs of their father's estate.
 Neither married and Sara inherited Katherine's share on her death in 1835.
 Her uncle, James Losh, was a barrister in Newcastle, a prominent member of the city's Literary and Philosophical Society, and friends with the poets William Wordsworth, Samuel Taylor Coleridge and Robert Southey.

-Lonsdale calls Losh was well read and educated.
+Lonsdale calls Losh well read and educated.
 She had been to schools in Wreay, London and Bath, and travelled in France, Italy and Germany in 1814 and 1817.
 She spoke fluent French and Italian and could translate Latin with ease.
 Lonsdale compared her mind to that of George Eliot.
 Although she never married, she may have been romantically attached to a schoolfriend, Major Thain, who was killed at the Khyber Pass in 1842.

 Sara Losh died at Woodside on 29 March 1853 and was buried in the churchyard of Wreay, where she shares a grave with her sister Katherine.